Lucas Marques (footballer, born 1995)

-Lucas Marques de Oliveira (born 24 May 1995), known as Lucas Marques, is a Brazilian professional footballer who plays as a midfielder for Série C club Ypiranga.
+Lucas Marques de Oliveira (born 24 May 1995), known as Lucas Marques, is a Brazilian professional footballer who plays as a midfielder for Londrina.

 Club career

 Born in Osasco, São Paulo, Lucas Marques finished his formation with Internacional.
 On 23 May 2015 he made his first team – and Série A – debut, starting in a 1–1 away draw against Vasco da Gama.

 In 2016, Lucas Marques was loaned to Lajeadense until the end of the year's Campeonato Gaúcho.
 Upon returning, he was assigned to the B-team, and opted to not renew his contract in December; he subsequently signed a one-year deal with Chapecoense on 4 January 2017.

 On 30 December 2018, Santa Clara announced that they had signed Lucas Marques on a 2.5-year contract.
 Playing only five games during the first six months of the 2020–21 season, Marques was loaned out in January 2020 to Estoril for the rest of the season alongside his teammate Denis Pineda.

 On 16 June 2021, he moved to the Liga Portugal 2 club Mafra.

 In July 2022, Marques joined Liga 3 club Vitória de Setúbal.

 On 6 November 2023, Marques returned to Brazil, signing for Série C side Ypiranga.